Get your COVID-19 Vaccine

 Manitoba - Eligibility

 • Yes.
-It is recommended that children ages 5-11 receive the COVID-19 vaccine.
-Although children and youth are less likely to get very ill from COVID-19, they can still:
+It is recommended that individuals ages 6 months and older receive an annual COVID-19 vaccine.
+Although children and enfants are less likely to get very ill from COVID-19, they can still:

 • get ill from COVID-19